Senseei/fatec-projects/README.md

 ./huffman file_name_without_extension
 ```

-The program will analyze the text file, create the Huffman Tree, and display the results, including the character frequencies and their corresponding binary codewords.
+The program will analyze the text file, compress it into another file with the encoded text, and can decompress the same compressed file into another txt file with the same text as the original.

-Soon it will actually compacts a file!

 ## Author